-I’ve just been in an automobile accident in Alabama, what do I do?
+I’ve just been in an auto accident in Alabama, what do I do?

 Try to stay calm.
 A cool head can make a difference.
 Locate witnesses and get their names, addresses and telephone numbers.
 Exchange information, including insurance data, with the other driver.
 Call the police.
 If there is debris from the accident, think about returning and taking photos.
 Don’t discuss the facts of the accident with anybody else, unless you’re asked by the police.
 Tell them the truth.
 If you have been hurt make sure you get medical care as soon as you can.
 Call your insurance agent and promptly report the accident.
 Don’t discuss any aspect of the accident or your injuries with the other person’s insurance company representative.
 No matter what that person tells you, you are not obligated to be interviewed.